abdelrhmanali29/MagazeeTemplate/README.md

 # MagazeeTemplate
-A real website template with HTML and CSS
+A real website template with HTML and CSS.<br>
-This website NOT responsive
+This website is NOT responsive
+Here I used table HTML tag to contruct the main compnents and CSS basics.